d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 based on &alpha;-conversion, &beta;-reduction and &eta;-conversion.

-The &alpha;-conversion allows bound variable names to be changed, the &beta;-reduction explains the application in terms of substitution and finally the &eta;-conversion stated &lambda;x.(f x) &Leftrightarrow; f whenever x does not appear free in f.
+The &alpha;-conversion allows bound variable names to be changed, the &beta;-reduction explains the application in terms of substitution and finally the &eta;-conversion stated &lambda;x.(f x) &longleftrightarrow;<sub>&eta;</sub> f whenever x does not appear free in f.

 ## Defining Functions